Airbus is Romania’s major partner in the aeronautical sector, generating more than 6,000 direct and indirect jobs.

 Defence and Space

-Airbus Defence and Space in Romania, legal entity established in 2005, is located in Bucharest.
-Initially created as a border project company, the legal entity is now an engineering and service providing hub for the full spectrum of the Airbus Defence and Space products and service portfolio.
-The company has today more than 80 employees, mainly engineers, working for near-shoring of support to security solutions (engineering, controlling, project management, supply chain and offset), programs (rollout, technical assistance, engineering) for various international locations of Airbus in Europe, Middle East, South America.
+Airbus Defence and Space Romania, a legal entity established in 2005, is located in Bucharest.
+Initially created as a border project company, the legal entity is now an engineering, roll out and service hub for the full spectrum of the Airbus Defence and Space products and projects.
+The company has today more than 80 employees, mainly engineers (including software development team, PMO, Product Regulatory Compliance) working from Romania or outside its borders, for various international locations of Airbus in Europe, Middle East, South America.

-Airbus has strengthened its presence in Romania over the past 50 years by developing exclusive business relations with companies representative of this segment of the industry: IAR, Aerostar, Comoti, Sonaca, Aeroteh, Turbomecanica, Aerofina and other.
-One of the most important initiatives of Airbus for the promotion and development of the industry in Romania is the creation of ARIE (the Romanian association of helicopters’ industry).
-In 2018, Airbus and IAR signed a definitive contract agreement that provides a 15-year exclusive cooperation between the two partners for the military medium heavy helicopter need in Romania.
+Airbus has strengthened its presence in Romania over the past 50 years by developing exclusive business relations with companies representative of this segment of the industry: IAR, Aerostar, Comoti, Sonaca, Aeroteh, Turbomecanica, Aerofina, INCAS and others.
+One of the most important initiatives of Airbus for the promotion and development of the industry in Romania is the creation of ARIE (Romanian Helicopter Industry Association).
+In 2018, Airbus and IAR signed a definitive contract agreement that provides a 15-year exclusive cooperation between the two partners for the military medium heavy helicopter needed in Romania.
+Relying on such a strong and historical partnership, AH and IAR have also signed in March 2021 an agreement to extend the industrial cooperation for the military light helicopter needed with regard to attack missions.

 In Romania, Airbus believes in investing in the future and regularly works with educational institutions to develop future talent.
 Airbus Helicopters Romania has partnered with Transilvania Technical College in Brasov to implement an educational program focused on developing a new generation of avionics and airframe technicians.
 The wholly Airbus-owned subsidiary Premium Aerotec is one of the founders of the German Kronstadt Professional School in Brasov and supporter of the future Brasov Technical Campus.
 Partnerships have also been established with institutions of higher education like Transilvania University Brasov and Politehnica University Bucharest, which offer practical work-study experience opportunities at Airbus Romania offices with the objective of preparing students for careers in the field of aviation.